nihk/vividview/README.md

 # ScalerFader
-A ViewGroup that animates a stack of two or more children using scaling and fading effects.
+A ViewGroup that continually animates a stack of two or more children using scaling and fading effects.

 ![GIF Example](https://github.com/nihk/ScalerFader/blob/master/example.gif)